Windows – much more than a view

 These are a great low cost DIY option if you are renting or if you cannot afford double or secondary glazing.
 They can be an effective way of improving your window performance in winter – they help with condensation as well as reducing heat loss.

 Clear plastic film is attached to your window frame with double-sided tape, and then shrunk to fit using a hair dryer.
 You can buy these from a hardware store or online.
-Generally they will only last one year though, so you need to redo your windows each autumn.
+The paintwork will need to be in good condition to get enough of a seal to work.
+Generally they will only last one winter season though, so you will need to redo your windows each autumn.